Reimagining and redesigning the Home experience was the final step in the new Discovery

 The old home experience had serious usability and engagement issues.
 By gathering user feedback, analytics, and the current product suite and company transition, we were able to create a new landing experience for post-login users that increased engagement frequency and scope of products.

-The first job to be done was obtaining any research and any analytics that existed.
-Using Google Analytics and a newly implemented tool called Pendo we were able to organize that while conducting usability and satisfaction research.
+The first job to be done was obtaining any research and analytics that existed.
+Using Google Analytics and a newly implemented tool called Pendo (an analytics and tracking tool), we were able to leverage quantatitaive data with qualitative data through usability and satisfaction research.
 Gathering usage data and funnels were very useful for the data itself and it also enabled us to identify any potential patterns to be aware of when running research sessions.

-After years of tinkering and in the light of recent software developments, I've developed a very
+After years of tinkering and in light of recent software developments, I've developed a very

 cost-effective remote user research solution that we leveraged to get timely, digestable, and actionable data.